-VANDERBILT UNIVERSITY AND MEDICAL CENTER HUMAN RESOURCES POLICIES AND PROCEDURES
+VANDERBILT UNIVERSITY HUMAN RESOURCES POLICIES AND PROCEDURES

 SUBJECT: REDUCTION IN FORCE

-When a department becomes aware there may be a need for a RIF, the supervisor should contact their Human Resources Consultant, who will guide the department in assessing options and developing a plan for implementing the RIF.
-The planning must be based on the work of the eliminated position being reassigned to another position or no longer being performed.
-Once the position is eliminated, the work may not be covered by temporary or term positions.
-If the department determines the work needs to be resumed, the recall procedures will become effective.
+When a department determines there may be a need for a Reduction in Force (RIF), the supervisor must contact their HR Consultant in Human Resources, who will guide the department in assessing options and developing a plan for implementation.
+Planning is based on the expectation that the duties of the eliminated position(s) are being permanently reassigned or will no longer be performed.
+If the department realizes that the work needs to be resumed within 12 months (one year), the affected employees may be subject to recall, and the recall procedures associated with this policy become effective.

 Priority Applicant Status